IvanCampos/openai-text-embedding/README.md

 # openai-text-embedding

-Uncover hidden connections and find the most semantically similar text to your search term with just a CSV file and OpenAI's text embedding model.
+Uncover hidden connections and find the most semantically similar text to your search term with just a CSV file, OpenAI's text embedding model, and AWS Lambda.

 ## AWS Lambda
 * Lambda Handler: